microspectrometer/dev-kit-2020/firmware/README-firmware.md

 See section `system test from the command line` below.

 # Developer's Guide -- feedback on Sean's API

+## Show signature does not work in ptpython

+Jonathan Slenders ptpython makes it easy to discover how to use a package at the command line.
+Tab-complete to get a list of attributes and methods, and then once one is chosen, he uses Jedi to show the function signature.

+From Sean's `docstring` module:

+> Great pains were taken to auto-generate the proper function and
+> class signatures such as `CommandSetBridgeLED(led_num=None,
+> led_setting=None)` rather than just `CommandSetBridgeLED(\*args,
+> \**kwargs)`, so that pydoc and sphinx could introspect and
+> document them properly.

+Thus Sean generates a single source of truth for code and documentation.
+The tradeoff for this is that Jedi cannot find the docstrings.

+The workaround to this minor inconvenience is to explicitly call help.
+So, tab-complete as usual to get the method name, then instead of opening parentheses to see the docstring, wrap the method in help, e.g., `help(si.getBridgeLED)`, and hit Enter to read the docstring.

 ## Notes on these notes
 From hereon, I refer to paths in Sean's repo with `.` meaning the